Rixy-Ai/eliza/README.md

 ## 📂 Repository Structure

-Eliza is organized as a monorepo using Bun, Lerna, and Turbo for efficient package management and build orchestration.
+Eve is organized as a monorepo using Bun, Lerna, and Turbo for efficient package management and build orchestration.
 Here's a detailed overview of the project structure:

 - **`/` (Root)**: